JetBrains/qodana-cli/README.md

       --stub-profile string       Absolute path to the fallback profile file.
 This option is applied in case the profile was not specified using any available options
-  -t, --token string              Qodana Cloud token -u, --user string               User to run Qodana container as (default: the current user)
+  -t, --token string              Qodana Cloud token -u, --user string               User to run Qodana container as (default: the current user) -v, --volume stringArray        Define additional volumes for the Qodana container (you can use the flag multiple times)
 ```

 ### show